dalesgit/wiki-vim/Prayer list.md

 ## After lectio

 **Closing Prayer**: Almighty God, thank you for the gift of resting with your Word.
-May we take the phrase, sentence, or even one word that spoke to us and the prayer that came from our hearts into the activity of our day as a reminder of our genuine desire to consent to your presence and action in our lives.
+May we take the phrase, sentence, or word that spoke to us and the prayer that came from our hearts into the activity of our day as a reminder of our genuine desire to consent to your presence and action in our lives.

 We pray that we may become this Word through Jesus Christ, Our Lord. **Amen**